How to grow busy lizzies (impatiens)

-Impatiens, or busy Lizzie, is a tender plant with long-lasting blooms, flowering continuously right through summer and autumn, often right up until the frosts.
+Busy lizzie, or impatiens, is a tender plant with long-lasting blooms, flowering continuously right through summer and autumn, often right up until the frosts.
 Impatiens are compact-growing, adaptable and versatile plants that can be grown in all types of pots and containers as well as in borders or raised beds.
 They flower in vibrant shades of red, pink, orange and purple, as well as white and softer pastels.
 Their blooms are mainly single, with some double-flowered varieties.

-Impatiens are available to buy as plug plants or young plants.
-Plug plants can be more cost effective but you’ll need to grow them on before planting out.
-Pot them individually into 9 cm pots and grow on a well-lit windowsill or in a heated greenhouse.
+Busy lizzies are available to buy as plug plants or young plants in spring.
+Plug plants can be more cost effective but you'll need to grow them on before planting out.
+Pot them individually into 9cm pots and grow on a well-lit windowsill or in a heated greenhouse.

 Water pot-grown impatiens regularly to keep the compost evenly moist, but not waterlogged.
 From mid-summer, apply a liquid fertilizer high in potash, once every 10-14 days.
 Remove faded flowers and yellowing leaves once or twice a week to keep plants looking good and to avoid danger of grey mould (a fungal disease).
 Trim back any straggly shoots to encourage a compact bushy shape.

 Impatiens can be grown from seed although they do need a long growing season, so it’s only practical to start from scratch if you have a warm and well-lit growing environment with a temperature no lower than 13-15°C. Sow seed in late winter at a temperature of 21°C and transplant the seedlings into individual small pots when large enough to handle.

 Impatiens are reasonably trouble-free, given the right growing conditions and care.
 Aphids may occur on young, new shoots – inspect plants regularly and hand-squish small infestations to stop them becoming established.